lucasg44/CTF-writeups/Hackthebox/Cyberapocalypse2023/smallstEps.md

     pwn()
 ``````

-When completing this challenge, I used a netcat opener to request a response from the IP:
+When completing this challenge, I used the python3 command to request a response from the IP:
 ``````bash
 python3 solver.py REMOTE HOST=139.59.178.162:32765
 ``````